 KIT Royal Tropical Institute combines expertise in gender and agriculture to address gender-based inequalities in the agricultural sector.
 We look specifically at the men and women ‘left behind’ in agricultural development research, policy and practice.
+Capacity building is integral to our approach to gender equality.

 In collaboration with ICARDA, I am conducting research on gendered opportunities and challenges for innovation in the forage value chain in Afghanistan.
 The research investigates how gender norms, roles and relations shape women farmers’ agency and autonomy as innovators.
 Findings from the research will be used to identify ways of narrowing the persistent “gender gap” in Afghanistan’s agriculture.
 This is an example of how KIT’s gender/agriculture work contributes to SDG 5 and 2.Yngve Braaten, KIT Junior Advisor on Gender and Agriculture

-Gender Strategy for African Chicken Genetics Gains project
+Gender Strategy for African Chicken Genetics Gains Project

 We bring a gender lens to agriculture